danielsolawa/SampleTestApp/README.md

 # SampleTestApp
 This application is a part of a tutorial: "An Introduction to testing applications in .NET Core .
-Part One: Unit Testing".
+Part One: Unit Testing with mocks".
 <br />
-The tutorial is available here: https://projectprogrammer.net/2019/04/12/an-introduction-to-testing-applications-in-net-core-part-one-unit-testing/
+The tutorial is available here: https://projectprogrammer.net/2019/05/14/an-introduction-to-testing-applications-in-net-core-part-two-unit-testing-with-mocks/